 Connectors Overview

 Connectors are CoreCube's automated ingestion path.
-They sync documents from external systems into the evidence layer through scheduled runs and webhooks.
+They sync documents from external systems into the evidence layer through scheduled runs and manual triggers.

 The three ingestion paths